calvinvuong/csds344_crypto/README.md

 ## Build (Option 2)
 1. Install or make sure you have javaFX (java 11 was the first build to not have it built in)
-2. Enter the folder csds344_gui exists
+2. Enter the folder csds344_gui
 3. Compile and run CSDS344_GUI.java